Synex0001/Puppyify/README.md

 # How to use it
+1. Open the console in your browser.
-1. Copy the code in Puppyify.
+2. Copy the code from Puppyify.
-2. Right-click the bookmark bar then press paste.
-3. Click Puppyify bookmark then you're done.
+3. Paste the code into the console and press enter.
+4. You’re done!

 # Enjoy!